 We know the ledger records every transaction and is accessible by anyone on the network.
-Imagine you transfer 1 Ethereum to your child.
-In reality, you’re letting them know all of your previous transactions that are linked to your wallet address.
-So, alongside 1 Ethereum, you’re also transferring your financial history to them.
+Imagine traders transfer 1 Ethereum to their child.
+In reality, they are letting them know all of their previous transactions that are linked to their wallet address.
+So, alongside 1 Ethereum, traders are also transferring their financial history to them.

 This contradicts the argument that blockchain helps upkeep the privacy of individuals.
 Seeing this at an institutional level, the collateral damage could be catastrophic.

 However, exceptions remain, as projects such as Monera and ZCash are working towards a completely anonymous ecosystem with no chance of traceability.

 Cryptocurrencies, also known as coins or tokens, are encrypted digital currencies.
 Since no government regulates them, cryptocurrency is the basis of a decentralised financial system.
 Most of these coins use blockchain technology to record their transactions.

 With a smartphone and internet access, anyone can buy, sell, and exchange cryptocurrencies with no input from a bank.
 This peer-to-peer transaction method is a core advantage of cryptocurrencies as they are time-efficient and more secure than traditional banking systems.

 There are over 10,000 coins available to trade in the crypto market, with each of them having a variety of uses.
 Bitcoin and Ethereum are two of the most famous cryptocurrencies in the current market.
 As Bitcoin continues solidifying its place as a credible store of value, Ethereum is fueling the use of smart contracts in the space.